top of page

 A retired food service worker, Tammy Erickson, also a political science theoretician and experimental baker, has taught empirical, research oriented, scholarly writing to undergraduate students in China, database management to undergraduate students and medical professionals in the USA, and English to Chinese students in the USA and in China.

-To-date, volumes in the series Baggage, Baskets, Caskets and Cribs provide a response to the obvious and poor understanding of Karl Marx's works and the conceptual chaos he generated about capital.
-They elaborate on the experience of peasants in Marxism-inspired milieus by way of a rigorous theoretical review and demonstrate how the theoretical rebar Marx used in support of his idea of appropriation of means of production was woefully inadequate to do so.
+To-date, volumes in the series Baggage, Baskets, Caskets and Cribs provide a response to the obvious and poor understanding of Karl Marx's works. the conceptual chaos Marx generated about capital, and the useless antagonization of peasants working on organic matter that so obviously accompanied attempted applications of Marx's ideas.
+The series elaborates on the experience of peasants in Marxism-inspired milieus by way of a rigorous theoretical review and demonstrates how the theoretical rebar Marx used in support of his idea of appropriation of means of production was woefully inadequate to do so.
 Authors interested in how political science theory impacts agriculturalists and the agricultural sector are encouraged to generate more volumes for the series.

 Socialist - a person who advocates or practices socialism, and